reiryuki/Dolby-Atmos-OnePlus-8Visible-Magisk-Module/README.md

 - Android 9 and up
 - Architecture 64 bit
 - Magisk Installed
-- Recommended to use Magisk Delta for the systemless early init mount manifest.xml https://t.me/androidryukimodsdiscussions/100091
+- Recommended to use Magisk Delta for systemless early init mount manifest.xml if your ROM is Read-Only https://t.me/androidryukimodsdiscussions/100091

 ## WARNING!!!
 - Possibility of bootloop or even softbrick or a service failure on Read-Only ROM if you don't use Magisk Delta.